boyboffin/focus-monitor/README.md

 #### Deleted DB on PROD
 Focus does not provide programatic means of deleting DB, so this should only occur when explicity undertaken by admin.
 It does not break the monitor, but there will be ongoing error messages as the local _replicator fails to find the remote DB.
-Those messages will take for replicator$ state crashing error: db_not_found <name of DB>
+Those messages will report replicator$ state crashing error: db_not_found <name of DB>
-Resolve this by manually removing _replicator document from local CouchDB, and this needs to be done for each monitor.
+Resolve this by manually by removing _replicator document from local CouchDB in one of two following ways:
-Two wqays to do this:
-1. Find the _replicator document in _replicator DB and delete it
+1. Find the document in _replicator DB and delete it
    - Log into local CouchDB
    - Open the _replicator DB
    - Open Mango query tab and search for document replicating the deleted DB (see example query below)